dharmika05/crop_prediction/README.md

 ⚡ How to Run

-Clone or download this repository.
+.Clone or download this repository.

-Make sure cpdata.csv is in the correct directory.
+.Make sure cpdata.csv is in the correct directory.

-Run the script:
+.Run the script:
 python crop_prediction.py

-The script will:
+.The script will:

 Train the Random Forest model on the dataset